 Bob DeLeonardis, Athletics Supervisor

-Kim Reynolds, Customer Service Supervisor
+Kim Wilson, Program & Customer Service Supervisor

 We are Equal Opportunity Employer

-The Skokie Park District under Title IV of the Civil Rights Act of 1964, prohibits discrimination on the basis or race, color, national origin, age or handicap.
+The Skokie Park District under Title IV of the Civil Rights Act of 1964, prohibits discrimination on the basis of race, color, national origin, age or handicap.
 If you believe that you have been subjected to discrimination in any program, activity or facility, or if you desire further information regarding Title IV, please write to: Office for Equal Opportunity, U.S. Dept. of the Interior, Washington, D.C.
 20240.